Underpayment of estimated tax by individuals penalty

 The date from which we begin to charge interest varies by the type of penalty.
 Interest increases the amount you owe until you pay your balance in full.
 For more information about the interest we charge on penalties, see Interest.

-Send us a payment or pay your estimated taxes in full on time to stop future penalties and interest from adding up.
+Make a payment in full on time to stop future penalties and interest from adding up.

-If you don't qualify for penalty removal or reduction due to retirement or disability, we can't adjust the Underpayment of Estimated Tax by Individuals Penalty for reasonable cause.
-We may consider making an adjustment if we imposed the penalty after you relied on incorrect written advice we gave you.
+If you don't qualify for penalty removal or reduction we may consider making an adjustment if we imposed the penalty after you relied on incorrect written advice we gave you.

 Check if you meet the following criteria: